nponsard/tourdo-backend/README.md

 ### Environment variables

--   PRIVATE_KEY : private key to be used to sign JWT, use this command to generate a new key :
+-   JWT_KEY : key to be used to sign JWT, use this command to generate a new key :
     ```bash
-    openssl genpkey -algorithm EC \
-    -pkeyopt ec_paramgen_curve:P-256 \
-    -pkeyopt ec_param_enc:named_curve | \
-      openssl pkcs8 -topk8 -nocrypt
+    deno run ./src/jwt/generate.ts
     ```
 -   INIT_DB : initialize the database at start
 -   DATABASE_URL : url of the postgresql database, used before the next variables